 The most obvious factor that will influence a life coach’s salary is their location.
 This is true for practically any job and life coaching is no exception.

 Take two identical life coaches, but place one in New York City and place the other in San Antonio, Texas.
-According to recent job listings on ZipRecruiter, the life coach in NYC can expect to make $76,500 whereas that same life coach in San Antonio can expect to earn $63,044.
-That’s nearly a 20% pay cut just for living in one city instead of another.
+According to recent job listings on ZipRecruiter, the coach in NYC can expect to earn 35% more, just for living and working in one city instead of another.

 The impact of location only becomes more drastic when you zoom out to the rest of the world.
 The recent ICF study mentioned earlier also surveyed life coaches worldwide, and found stark differences in average salaries depending on what part of the world you are practicing in.

 - Latin America and the Caribbean: $20,900